jerrythomas/sentry/README.md

 ### WindiCSS

-This library uses WindiCSS and the components will not render properly if the tailwind does not include the requires css classes.
-Ensure that the sentry library is included in the purge array of `windi.config.cjs`
+This library uses WindiCSS and the components will not render properly if the required classes are not included in the final bundle.
+Ensure that the sentry library is included in the extract configuration of `windi.config.js`

 ```js
 extract: {